DamascenoV/Numenix/README.md

 # Numenix

-**NOTES**
+> [!NOTE]

-* This project is still under development and primarily intended for personal use.
+> This project is still under development and primarily intended for personal use.
 I created it to deepen my understanding of Elixir and Phoenix while eliminating the need for managing my finances using Excel or Word documents.

 **Origin of Name**